Translational Workforce Development

-The Research Education, Training and Career Development program provides resources for community partners, graduate and medical students, and junior faculty across all colleges.
-Our goal is to attract outstanding students and faculty members to clinical and translational research careers, and provide them the guidance and tools required to be successful, independent investigators.
+The Translational Workforce Development function aims to establish new and expand existing interdisciplinary and career-spanning training opportunities in translational research.
+Our goal is to attract outstanding students and faculty members to clinical and translational research careers and provide them the guidance and tools required to be successful, independent investigators.

 TRI is building a collaborative educational infrastructure to ensure integration of basic, clinical and community sciences.

 TRI provides funded career development training to promote professional skills that enhance scientific productivity and leadership.

 TRI is working to expand the number and diversity of students, trainees and faculty engaged in biomedical science and research disciplines.

 |Nancy Rusch, Ph.D. | Biography